xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 In the previous steps you have seen some of the simple cases you can examine with the simulation.
 Now lets look at some use cases.

 ### Bandwidth on Demand and Traffic Engineering
 [INFO] Make sure you have reversed any changes made in the previous step.
-WAE Design does not have an "undo" function so you need to undo any changes manually.
+Crosswork Planning Design does not have an "undo" function so you need to undo any changes manually.
 You can always re-download and open up a copy of the model using the button below the heading "What Can You Do With a Network Simulation".

 Before adding traffic to your network, you would like to know the impact the traffic would have.
 If there is congestion are there topology changes or optimizations that can be done to support the traffic?
 #### Step 11 Bandwidth on Demand and Traffic Engineering